Editor's note: This blog post was updated in October 2025 to introduce a new funding opportunity.

 We all want to believe that academic environments exist where everyone has a fair and just opportunity to do their best work and advance their careers—no matter their race, ethnicity, lived experience, or background.
-But as the nonlinear path from my college studies in nutrition and biology to a career in philanthropy revealed, this isn’t always the case.
+But as my career path revealed, this isn’t always the case.
 It’s why I’m personally committed to changing this reality for others.

 Case in point: I was recruited to numerous committees and conversations—additional burdens, especially as a junior faculty member—that were not recognized when considered for promotion.
-I was often tapped to provide a perspective or share my personal experience because people like me were not well-represented in various groups (or in health sciences, generally).
-While I was happy to make my voice heard, these extra responsibilities occupied time and effort that I could have otherwise devoted toward scholarship or personal development.
+I was often tapped to provide a perspective or share my personal experience because people like me were not well-represented in academic environments (or in health sciences, generally).
+While I was happy to make my voice heard, these extra responsibilities occupied time and effort that I could have otherwise devoted to scholarship or personal development.

 What I have loved most about a career in public health is the ever-expanding centering of communities facing structural barriers, bias, or discrimination, and their authentic engagement in developing solutions.
 True equity in academia—and beyond—starts with fair and equitable admissions, but there is a lot more we can do to open up opportunities for prospective students, students, faculty, and beyond.